UnitTestBot/UTBotJava/.github/ISSUE_TEMPLATE/feature_request.md

 Substitute the text with a clear and concise description of what you want to happen.

 _Example:_ We can significantly improve coverage with a smart fuzzer.
-We can not only feed the API under test with a corner case data but analyze the control-flows graph in order to find additional data to fuzz .
+We can not only feed the API under test with a corner case data but analyze the control-flows graph in order to find additional data to fuzz.

 **Alternatives you've considered**